 The same thing applies vice versa: for example, Sweden allows people to enter and leave the country with no restrictions but according to the Czech government it is a country with a high risk of getting infected and so when traveling from Sweden to the Czech Republic it is still necessary to produce a negative test for COVID-19 or undergo the mandatory 14-days long quarantine.

-All the necessary information regarding the immigration process can be found on the Czech Ministry of the Interior’s webpage.
+All the necessary information regarding the immigration process can be found on the Czech Ministry of the Interior’s webpage (UPDATE, July 20: The document was removed from the Ministry’s website).

 Traveling to Slovakia and other neighboring countries